BRITAIN ON FIRE: 6 dead, opposition activists call for May's resignation

 The oligarchs behind the project, operating a company called CAPCO have now run out of money leaving the once beloved exhibition centre reduced to an empty plot of land near central London.

-Many fear that as has been seen throughout the world, regime supporting oligarchs have become dismayed at opposition gains in the Kesington region and moved to illegally burn down the now gutted Grenfell tower to make way for further lucrative property developments for their cronies.
+Many fear that as has been seen throughout the world, regime supporting oligarchs have become dismayed at opposition gains in the Kensington region and moved to illegally burn down the now gutted Grenfell tower to make way for further lucrative property developments for their cronies.

 Green spaces next to the tower have all ready been redeveloped in spite of protest from local activists.